-A number of things can trigger overheating issues be it poor airflow, dust and debris inside the vents, heavyweight graphics rendering for a longer duration, and so on.
+Several things can trigger overheating issues, be it poor airflow, dust, and debris inside the vents, heavyweight graphics rendering for a longer duration, and so on.
 To check whether your console is overheating, see if the console is too hot to touch and if there’s hot air blowing out of the vents.
 Overheated PS will also make loud noises since the cooler will have to do more work.
 The side-effects of overheating can be seen in-game such as with frame drops and stutter to name a few.

 - You should place the console in a clean and cool space with ample room around it.

 - Check if all vents are clear, and use a cloth to clean the surface for any dust buildup.

 - Even if you are playing high-octane AAA titles, restrict gaming for a shorter time with intervals in-between to get the temperature back to normal.